-2.2.4 Power Nominal [kW] Field
+2.2.4 Power Nominal [kW or hp] Field

-The nominal power value entered in this field is the maximum power of the engine on the shaft.
+The nominal power value entered in this field is the maximum power of the engine on the shaft either in SI or American imperial units, depending on the unit mode chosen (see Section 2.1.2 for further information).
 The hydraulic power is limited by the entered nominal power depending on the pump's efficiency.